isomerpages/govtech-stp/_start-here/Transiting through Singapore.md

     <li style="padding-left:20px; margin-top:10px; margin-bottom:10px; font-size:20px; line-height:1.35;"><b>Pre-departure testing (PDT) requirements:</b> If <b><i>Country Y</i></b> requires travellers to take a COVID-19 test before departing <b><i>Country X</i></b>.
 Such tests are not available in the transit area of Changi Airport and travellers should take their PDT in <b><i>Country X</i></b>, if <b><i>Country Y</i></b> requires them to do so.</li>
 </ol>

-<p style="font-size:20px; line-height:1.35;">For more information about Singapore Changi Airport’s transit area, including shopping and dining options within the departure transit area, please check the <a href="https://www.changiairport.com/en/airport-guide/Covid-19/transiting-through-airport.html" target="_blank">Changi Airport</a> website.</p>
+<p style="font-size:20px; line-height:1.35;">For more information about Singapore Changi Airport’s transit area, including shopping and dining options within the departure transit area, please check the <a href="https://www.changiairport.com/en/airport-guide/Covid-19/transiting-through-airport.html" target="_blank">Changi Airport website</a>.</p>